 One of the biggest stresses of becoming a student and beginning your time at university can be money.
-Learning to budget, being financially independent from your family and living away from home is a first for most of us when we start uni, and the money stress isn’t helped by how confusing the student finance system can be.
-Your parent’s income will affect your student loan, and it’s important to know how.
-So how exactly will my parents income affect my loan?
+Learning to budget, be financially independent from your family and live away from home is a first for most of us when we start uni.
+What’s more, the money stress isn’t helped by how confusing the student finance system can be.
+Your parent’s income will affect your student loan, and it’s important to know how it does.

-So how exactly will my parents income affect my loan?
+Will my parent’s income affect my loan?

 Home or away?